 On her feet, Titama grabbed Jojo by the shoulder and shoved him into the tank.
 His head bounced off the glass.
 Jojo was only momentarily dazed.
 Titama used that split-second to snatch Jojo by the side of the head more firmly and then she hammered him into the curving side of the tank again and again and again.
 Blood dripped out of Jojo’s ear.
 The area around his implant was bruised and discoloured.

 With fingertips calloused from weightlifting, thick and powerful, Titama dug into the edges of the metal band running around the left side of Jojo’s skull.
 Jojo kept howling and fighting until the end.
 Titama pulled down and twisted.
 Sparks erupted from the implant as Titama ripped it out of his head.
 Bloody streamers of circuitry came loose from Jojo’s grey matter.
 Jojo jerked around, eyes rolling back in their sockets and blood pouring down the side of his face.

 Jojo dropped at Titama’s feet, seizing and dying.
 Removing the implant revealed a square hole cut right through the side of his skull.
 Titama waited until she saw the last breath leave Jojo’s body.
 She looked down at the curved implant in her hand, covered in blood and brain, and tossed it aside.

-“Alright, you’re going to fucking die for that one, Muturangi.”
-Titama said.
+“You’re going to fucking die for that one, Muturangi,” Titama said.